Graphic of a magnet attracting leads

 It also guides you towards providing value for your ICP that illustrates your understanding of their challenges.

-“As simple as it sounds, to attract high-quality leads, start from the list of people you wish to target that are close to your written ideal customer profile and use products similar to what you have,” says Christian Hunnyen, Founder of DesignBro.
+“Start with a list of accounts that match your ICP and use similar products to yours,” says Christian Hunnyen, Founder of DesignBro.
 “This can give you a structure to follow or break from time to time and ensures your activities are going to move towards the businesses you know will take advantage of your product.”

 Step 2: Create content that speaks to their pain point and stage in the buyer journey